 My television time is limited.
 Not by choice.
 I love a good Netflix binge when the chance arises.
 But long workings days coupled with a busy family life does not afford me that luxury at present.
 Yet my Sunday is not complete without catching up with Dermot Bannons latest renovation project.
-The template is simple: Client outlines their dream home.
+The shows template is simple: Client outlines their dream home.
 Dermot takes it all on board but in truth ignores most of it.
 He arrives back with a different plan.
 It’s 25-30% over budget.
 They come to a reluctant agreement.
 There’s the standard hiccup along the way with construction.
-They knock a wall to open a space.
-Trucks arrives with bucket loads of windows.
-And voila! (followed by an awkward house warming).
+A wall gets knocked to open a space and light.
+Trucks arrives with windows, lots of windows.
+And voila! (followed by an awkward looking house warming).
 Repeat next week.

 For more information on any of the issues addressed throughout this article please contact Rob via email at firstname.lastname@example.org, Twitter , Instagram and Facebook or visit http://www.mccabephysiotherapy.com